-Water → Adverse impacts on water quality would remain, or be detrimentally affected, in the absence of an updated and more robust policy framework covering flood risk but also blue and green infrastructure requirements.
+Water \rightarrow Adverse water quality would remain, or be detrimentally affected, in the absence of the strategy.
 There is the potential that agricultural uses will intensify, which will increasingly impact on the water environment in a detrimental manner through construction and agricultural run-off.
-There may be an absence of the appropriate flood mitigation measures to suitably address the adverse impacts of developments on the water environment and the impact that this will have on the social environment as well as climate and resilience
+There may be an absence of the appropriate flood mitigation measures to suitably address the adverse impacts of developments on the water environment and the impact that this will have on the social environment.